EMIT-leadership-development/emit/_posts/Transformation-Stories/2020-06-10-student-name-country.md

 # If transformation story then "author and bio" is populated from these fields
 # Image can't be named anything else because of maps plugin
 # Location used in hero map
-leaderName: Super Woman
+leaderName: Lydia
-leaderBio_description: Karen's bio to come here.
+leaderBio_description: A paragraph about this leader
-image: /images/leaders/KarenFeris.webp
+image: /images/team/Lydia.webp
 country: Zambia
 location:
     latitude: -13.340436